Agreement for Aito.ai Online Services

 Customer shall not transfer, lease, loan, resell, distribute or otherwise make the Service or materials contained in the Service available in whole or in part in any form whatsoever to third parties.
 However, the Customer and third parties acting on behalf of the Customer are entitled to use the Service and Supplier material in the Customer’s business.

 The Supplier shall have the right to prevent Customer’s access to the Service without prior notice, if the Supplier reasonably suspects that the Customer burdens or uses the Service in such a manner as to jeopardize the delivery of the Service to other users.

-The Supplier shall also have the right to restrict the Customer’s access to and use of the Service in cases where the customer’s momentary or long-term use of the Service causes unexpected or unreasonable stress on the Service and its background systems.
-The Supplier reserves the right to specify such unexpected on unreasonable use, but shall base its assessment i.a. on the technical limits outlined under the Service Description above.
+The Supplier shall also have the right to restrict the Customer’s access to and use of the Service in cases where the Customer’s momentary or long-term use of the Service causes unexpected or unreasonable stress on the Service and its background systems.
+The Supplier reserves the right to specify such unexpected on unreasonable use but shall base its assessment i.e. on the technical limits outlined this Agreement.

-Each Party shall keep in confidence all Confidential Information (means any information and material in whatever form disclosed to one party by the other party and either marked as confidential or should be understood to be confidential) and shall not disclose the Confidential Information to any third party or use the Confidential Information for any purpose other than for the purpose of this Agreement.
+Each party shall keep in confidence all Confidential Information (means any information and material in whatever form disclosed to one party by the other party and either marked as confidential or should be understood to be confidential) and shall not disclose the Confidential Information to any third party or use the Confidential Information for any purpose other than for the purpose of the Agreement.

-a) copy Confidential Information only to the extent necessary for the purpose of this Agreement; and
+a) copy Confidential Information only to the extent necessary for the purpose of the Agreement; and

-b) disclose Confidential Information only to those of its employees and sub-contractors fulfilling the obligations of this Agreement who need to know Confidential Information for the purpose of this Agreement.
+b) disclose Confidential Information only to those of its employees and subcontractors fulfilling the obligations of the Agreement who need to know the Confidential Information for the purpose of the Agreement.

-c) disclose Confidential Information to its own legal and financial advisors provided that such advisors are bound by confidentiality provisions at least as restrictive as contained in this Section 13.
+c) disclose Confidential Information to its own legal and financial advisors provided that such advisors are bound by the confidentiality provisions at least as restrictive as contained in this Section 11.

 Notwithstanding the foregoing the confidentiality obligation shall not be applied to any material or information: